CIOSC/CAS-Digital-Credentials/scheme/objects/objca-table.md

 * FINALIZED - definition finalized by the working grou.
 * SPEC [Link to specification (template example)](./objca-template.md)

+## Objects of Conformity Asessment Definitions
+Defined and listed in the table below

 |Object of Conformity Assessment |Object of Conformity Assessment Definition|Status|
 |----|----|----|
 |**Digital Credential**|A portable digital record about a subject (e.g., organization, individual, product) that can be held and shared through a user-controlled wallet.
 It is the digital representation of a traditional physical certificate or information.|[SPEC](./objca-digital-credential.md)|